The twist ending of "Planet Of The Apes" (2001) explained

 1. Leo returns to Earth in his pod, through the storm.

-2. Hypothetically, some time later, the apes develop space travel and they themselves follow Leo through the storm.
+2. Hypothetically, some time later, the apes develop space travel and follow Leo through the storm.

 Because time runs in opposite directions, again the travellers arrive in opposite order: